davidesclosa/davidesclosa.github.io/research.md

 # Research
-I am broadly interested in relations between discrete and continuous structures.
+I am interested in connections between discrete and continuous structures in mathematics, in particular, between combinatorics and dynamical systems.
+I like to work with graphs, maps, measures, groups, flows, generating functions.
 This page contains some of my contributions.

 ___